grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 Document each exception to the traffic flow policy with a supporting mission or business need and duration of that need;

-Review exceptions to the traffic flow policy {{ insert: param, sc-07.04_odp }} and remove exceptions that are no longer supported by an explicit mission or business need;
+Review exceptions to the traffic flow policy the frequency at which to review exceptions to traffic flow policy is defined; and remove exceptions that are no longer supported by an explicit mission or business need;

 Prevent unauthorized exchange of control plane traffic with external networks;